 One of the qualities we most love about the Chaga mushroom is that it is an adaptogen.
 These are substances that increase the body's capacity to withstand stress.
 They accomplish this by supporting the adrenal glands, the organs in charge of releasing stress hormones from the body.

 This is crucial, especially in light of the numerous illnesses definitively linked to stress (like Cushing's disease, Addison's disease, diabetes, high blood pressure, osteoporosis, depression, and anxiety).
-Chaga helps the body balance itself by reducing the overall amount of stress hormones released by the body at the molecular level.
+A Chaga supplement helps the body balance by reducing the overall amount of stress hormones released by the body at the molecular level, therefore boosting overall health.